-The Clinical Medical Assistant is a member of the healthcare team working under the direct supervision of a Physician, Registered Nurse, or Physician’s Assistant.
-The MA is prepared to work in a physician’s office primarily in the back office, actually assisting the doctor in taking vital signs, patient history, patient assessments, documenting the patient’s chief complaints, sterilizing, disinfecting, assisting with minor office surgery, patient education, medications, phoning in prescriptions, performing EKG(s), venipuncture(s), collecting specimens for various laboratory tests, preparing the exam rooms and patients for examinations, performing emergency medical procedures, sterile dressing changes, making appointments, referring to proper community resources, and disposing of bio hazard waste properly.
-The MA knows how to communicate with the patient, family members, and all members of the healthcare team in a professional manner.
+The Clinical Medical Assistant (CMA) is a member of the healthcare team working under the direct supervision of a Physician, Registered Nurse, or Physician’s Assistant.
+The Clinical Medical Assistant (CMA) is prepared to work in a physician’s office primarily in the back office, actually assisting the doctor in taking vital signs, patient history, patient assessments, documenting the patient’s chief complaints, sterilizing, disinfecting, assisting with minor office surgery, patient education, medications, phoning in prescriptions, performing EKG(s), venipuncture(s), collecting specimens for various laboratory tests, preparing the exam rooms and patients for examinations, performing emergency medical procedures, sterile dressing changes, making appointments, referring to proper community resources, and disposing of biohazard waste properly.
+The Clinical Medical Assistant (CMA) knows how to communicate with the patient, family members, and all members of the healthcare team in a professional manner.

 - Basic Medical Office Administration